vgwb/Antura_arabic/docs/Modules/PlayerProfile.md

 * TOC
 {:toc}

-This document explains how Player Profiles are handled throughout the application.

 A Player Profile contains data on a given player, allowing multiple players to use the application and to keep updates on their progression.

 ## Contents